Wende Museum: Programs

+In 2024, the Wende participated in Getty’s PST Art: Art and Science Collide with the exhibition Counter/Surveillance: Control, Privacy, Agency.
+The Wende also participated in Getty’s PST Art Climate Impact Program.

 Collections

-The Wende's collections are a resource for learning about the vanishing cultural, political, and artistic histories of the former East Bloc countries and the Soviet Union, as well as countries with a history of socialism including China, Vietnam, and North Korea.
+The Wende's collections are a resource for learning about the vanishing cultural, political, and artistic histories of the former East Bloc countries, the Soviet Union, China, Vietnam, North Korea, and Cuba.
 The Wende supports emerging fields of aesthetic and academic study in visual and material culture studies as well as cultural history.
-The museum promotes a multi-layered exploration and discussion of the Cold War era on a global scale.